 We envision a future in which everyone who wants to go to Camp gets to go and stay in fully-accessible, safe, state-of-the-art facilities.

 Mt.
 Hood Kiwanis Camp (MHKC) honors organizational diversity with regard to race, gender, sexual orientation, gender identity, age, culture, language, and all abilities.
 This deepens understanding in everyone, making MHKC a more equitable and inclusive organization to the benefit of all.
-We seek to raise self-awareness of our equity and inclusion blind spots by consciously creating, monitoring and maintaining diversity among our campers, staff, volunteers, and board of directors.
+We seek to raise self-awareness of our gaps in equity and inclusion by consciously creating, monitoring, and maintaining diversity among our campers, staff, volunteers, and board of directors.